kube-rs/website/docs/governance.md

 ### Special Tasks

-In addition to the outlined abilities and responsibilities outlined above, some maintainer take on additional tasks and responsibilities.
+In addition to the outlined abilities and responsibilities outlined above, some maintainers take on additional tasks and responsibilities.

 #### Release Tasks

-As a maintainer on the release team, you are expected to:
+As a maintainer on the release team, you are expected to be [cut releases](https://kube.rs/release-process/#for-maintainers-cutting-releases).
+In particular:

-* Cut releases, and update changelogs
+* Cut releases, and update the [CHANGELOG](https://kube.rs/changelog/)
 * Pre-verify big releases against example repos
 * Publish and update versions in example repos
 * Verify the release